Kashif-Rezwi/Kashif-Rezwi/README.md

 # My name is Kashif Rezwi and I'm a Full Stack Web Developer 👨‍💻

 ## 🧠 Professional Summary
-A Full Stack Developer with 2+ years of experience delivering production-grade web applications and complex business logic.
+A Full Stack Web Developer with 2+ years of experience delivering production-grade web applications and complex business logic.
 Proven track record with CRM platforms, workflow automation, and scalable architectures.
 Expert in the **MERN stack**, with a strong grasp of **software design patterns**, **clean code principles**, and **production deployment**.
 Experienced in collaborating with cross-functional teams to deliver mission-critical features on schedule.

 ---